Board of Trustees

 • Set the organization’s yearly priorities and program.

-• When funds are available, select, evaluate and, if necessary, terminate the employment of any staff.
+• When funds are available, select, evaluate and, if necessary, terminate the employment of the Executive Director or other staff.

 • Develop and maintain communication links and opportunities for participation in the work of the organization with the UUJEC membership.